You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Get comfortable sharing insights visually.
 Check out a few examples in this Harvard Business Review article, Visualizations That Really Work.

-Learn via online lessons in Flatiron School’s free Data Science Bootcamp Prep.
+Learn via online lessons in Flatiron School’s free intro-level data science workshop.
 The course includes hours of preparatory material to get yourself ready for a bootcamp, including Flatiron School’s career change Data Science bootcamp-style course.

 Join social media communities to meet data science professionals and fellow learners.
 Here are some popular Facebook groups.